 Information on how these risk types match to our funds can be found in our fund guides.

-Equities are commonly known as "shares".
+Equities and "shares" are the same thing.
 When a fund buys a company share, it is investing in a company and, in exchange, receives a share of the ownership of that company.
 Shares give two potential investment benefits:

 - share prices increase as the value of the company increases